 Precautions and Product Features

-According to Einstein Pros, when using Drano, you never want to follow up with another cleaning product.
+When using Drano, you never want to follow up with another cleaning product.
 If you use other cleaning products while Drano is still in the drain, several chemical reactions can occur and cause dangerous toxic fumes in your dwelling.

-If you use Drano sparingly, it won't cause septic tank problems, says Drano.
+If you use Drano sparingly, it won't cause septic tank problems.
 Liquid Drano contains an ingredient that protects your pipes from corrosion so you can leave it in your drain overnight.
 Also, this product does not contain phosphate, so it shouldn't harm any rivers or lakes.
 When you use Liquid Drano, open it carefully and don't squeeze the bottle so the product doesn't splash on you.

 If it does spill, clean up the liquid quickly and make sure you don't get any Drano on your hands or face.
 Most important, do not use Liquid Drano in your toilet.
 When you have used all the Drano, never repurpose the container.
 Instead, rinse the container and discard it.